IBM/datastage-standalone-workshop/workshop/lab-2/README.md

 ![19-select-rule](images/19-select-rule.png)

-We now have to find the rule to a specific column in our data set.
+We now have to bind the rule to a specific column in our data set.
 Click on the `age` variable name on the left, this is the rule.
-And Click on the `AGE` column name on the right, this is our data source.
+And click on the `AGE` column name on the right, this is our data source.
 Click on the `Bind` button and once bound you can click `Next`.

 ![20-bind](images/20-bind.png)